-- Patients should be clinically diagnosed with unilateral ischemic or hemorrhagic stroke - Between 18-80 years of age - Time since onset of disease is at least 6 months - Discharged from specific arm/hand therapy - Absence of severe spasticity of the hand (≤2 points on Ashworth Scale) - Absence of severe contractures limiting passive range of motion - Absence of co-morbidities limiting functional use of the arms/hands - People should have at least 10 degrees of active flexion and extension of the fingers - Absence of wounds on their hands that can give a problem when using the glove - Sufficient cognitive status to understand two-step instructions - Having (corrected to) normal vision - Living at home - Provided written informed consent.
+- Patients should be clinically diagnosed with unilateral ischemic or hemorrhagic stroke - Between 18-80 years of age - Time since onset of disease is at least 6 months. - Discharged from specific arm/hand therapy - Absence of severe spasticity of the hand (2 points on Ashworth Scale). - 4 Influence of a wearable soft robotic glove on functional ability of the arm/hand ...
+30-05-2025

+- Absence of severe contractures limiting passive range of motion. - Absence of co-morbidities limiting functional use of the arms/hands. - People should have at least 10 degrees of active flexion and extension of the fingers. - Absence of wounds on their hands that can give a problem when using the glove. - Sufficient cognitive status to understand two-step instructions. - Having (corrected to) normal vision. - Living at home. - Provided written informed consent.